fax4ever/self-service-agent-blueprint/README.md

 ## 7. CUSTOMIZING FOR YOUR USE CASE

 The laptop refresh example demonstrates all components.
-This section guides you in adapting the quickstart for your own IT process.
+This section expands on [Section 1.10](#110-customizing-for-your-use-case) and guides you in adapting the quickstart for your own IT process.

 ### Planning Your Use Case